tasdikrahman/spaceShooter/README.md

 $ python spaceShooter.py
 ```

-### For `MAC OS X`
+### For `MacOS`

-You have to build from source to get it up and running on `OS X`.
+You have to build from source to get it up and running on `MacOS`.
 Reason?
-I don't have an `OS X` system to build the executable!
+I don't have an `MacOS` system to build the executable!
 So I would love for a Pull request on that one.

 Building from source will do the trick though